-- The validation must follow a documented procedure. - The validation must address detection capability of the method and include precision, bias, measurement uncertainty, and selectivity/sensitivity where applicable. - The validation records must be maintained for the life of the method and be readily retrievable. - · All methods, both reference and non-reference, require participation in proficiency testing (PT) when PT samples are available.
+- · The validation must follow a documented procedure. - The validation must address detection capability of the method and include precision, bias, measurement uncertainty, and selectivity/sensitivity where applicable. - The validation records must be maintained for the life of the method plus five years and be readily retrievable. - All methods, both reference and non-reference, require participation in proficiency testing (PT) when PT samples are available.

-- Standard methods should also be validated if they are partly or fully out of the scope of the test requirements. - · Introduction of laboratory-developed methods should be introduced following a plan. - The following parameters should be considered for validating in-house developed methods: limit of detection, limit of quantitation, accuracy, selectivity, linearity, repeatability and/or reproducibility, robustness, and linearity, where applicable. - Exact validation experiments should be relevant to sample and required information. - All nonstandard test methods, lab-developed methods, and standard methods used outside - their approved scope must be validated before being placed into use. - Validation includes specification of the requirements and scope, determination of the characteristics of the methods, appropriate tests to prove that the requirements can be fulfilled by using the method and a statement on the validity.

-• Due to the nature of microbiological testing, non-target organisms may be detected.
+- · Introduction of laboratory-developed methods should follow a plan. - The following parameters should be considered for validating in-house developed methods: limit of detection, limit of quantitation, accuracy, selectivity, repeatability and/or reproducibility, robustness, and linearity, where applicable. - · Exact validation experiments should be relevant to sample and required information. - All nonstandard test methods, lab-developed methods, and standard methods used outside their approved scope must be validated before being placed into use. - Validation includes specification of the requirements and scope, determination of the characteristics of the methods, appropriate tests to prove that the requirements can be fulfilled by using the method and a statement on the validity. - Due to the nature of microbiological testing, non-target organisms may be detected.
 Therefore, the appropriate reaction must be considered.